doomowenok/render-engine/README.md

-# RenderEngine
+# Render Engine on CPU.

-Implementation of render engine using only CPU power.
+Render engine using only CPU written on pure C language.

 # Notes for Windows
     1. Using MinGW.